Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/8-visualize-flight-data.md

 	![Mean delay at major airports](media/mean-delay-major-airports.png)

-1. Another interesting way looking at the data is to plot mean arrival delays by destination airport.
+1. Another interesting way of looking at the data is to plot mean arrival delays by destination airport.
 Do flights into ORD, for example, incur longer delays, on average, than flights into DFW?
 Use the following code to find out:

 	```python
 	flights_busy_airports.groupby('DEST')['ARR_DELAY'].mean().plot(kind='bar')